xealgo/red1s/README.md

 # Red1s
-An extremely simplified Redis server implementation that supports the following commands:
+An extremely simplified key/value store that sorta kinda implements some of the Redis RESP spec that I hacked together in a few hours for a job interview.
+Currently supports the following commands:

 * GET
 * DEL
 * SET

+**Note**:
+* Keys and values are limited to 4096 bytes.
+* Only supports basic strings in the form `$3\r\nset\r\n$3key\r\n%5value\r\n`.

 ---